pizzafreak5/zyberkatz/README.md

  - Git clone the repo into a local folder on your machine.
  - Verify you have Python version 3.6.0 on your machine.
 On command line run, `python -V`
+ - Open up a terminal in the directory of the cloned github repo and execute "python setup.py install", this will install all the packages listed in install_requires in the file setup.py which should then install all the required packages to use this project.

  - Verify the following packages are in your interpreter for the program: